 My great-grandmother Zoya has been a beacon of literacy for my entire family.
-I never met her in person, for my mother was a child herself when she died of rheumatoid arthritis.
-Her life motto was a Latin proverb ‘literrarum radices amarae, fructus dulce’, which means ‘the bitter roots of learning produce sweet fruits’.
+I never met her in person, because she died of rheumatoid arthritis prematurely.
+Her life motto was a Latin proverb ‘literrarum radices amarae, fructus dulce’.
+It means ‘the bitter roots of learning produce sweet fruits’.

 Due to the family situation and turbulent political and economic state of the country throughout the 1920-1960s, she didn’t get to study at a university of her choice and had to move all the way from the town of Chernigov (now western Ukraine) across the Ural mountains to the western point of Siberia.
 She was the oldest of 5 siblings in the family suffering the loss of their mother to tuberculosis in the 1930s.

-She has always been a role-model of literacy and inquisitiveness for several generations of my family, and for me personally.
-She was the one who taught my grandmother (her daughter) and my mother (her granddaughter) to read and enjoy reading since their early childhood.
+My great grandmother has always been a role-model of literacy and inquisitiveness.
+Not only for me, but also for several generations of my family.
+She was the one who taught my grandmother and my mother to read at an early age.
 I have certainly inherited that myself but also related medical conditions and negative self-talk.